GBouffard/rps-challenge/README.md

 git clone git@github.com:GBouffard/rps-challenge.git
 cd rps-challenge
 bundle install
+rackup
 ```
-You can know play with classes; create players and play Rock-Paper-Scissors and Rock-Paper-Scissors-Spock-Lizard games
+If you go on http://localhost:9292/, you can know play with classes; create players and play Rock-Paper-Scissors and Rock-Paper-Scissors-Spock-Lizard games

 How to run tests
 ----